antemons/smart-manuscript/README.md

 #### Handwritten input

-A simple application that transcript handwritten input (e.g. from a digitizer pen):
+A simple application that transcripts handwritten input (e.g. from a digitizer pen):

     manuscript-writer